andrej6/resolution/README.md

-# Resolution
+# ARes

-(Working title.)

-A proof interface for creating resolution graphs.
+A tool for verifying resolution graphs.
 Minimal goals are to support creation and verification of resolution-based proofs of propositional logic arguments.
-Hopefully we will also include first-order logic arguments.

 Created as a term project for Professor Bram van Heuveln's _Computability and Logic_ course at RPI, Spring 2019.